fastrgv/RufasSlider/README.md

 Unzip the archive, open a command line terminal, then cd to the install directory.

-Windows users type "rufaslid.exe" to display the selector app.
-Otherwise you can type the puzzle name directly;  e.g. nine.exe or dirty12.exe
+Windows users type "rufaslid_win.bat" to display the selector app.
+You can also type the puzzle name directly;  e.g. nine.exe or dirty12.exe

 Linux users should type "rufaslid_gnu.sh" to access any game.
 You may also double click its icon in file manager.